 Mausoleum Graf Carl von Alten, Architectural heritage monument in Hemmingen, Germany

-Mausoleum Graf Carl von Alten stands on a small island surrounded by a ring moat within the Sundern nature reserve located between the districts of Arnum and Wilkenburg.
-The decaying walls display the original neo-Gothic architectural style of the structure from the 19th century.
+The Mausoleum Graf Carl von Alten is a neo-Gothic tomb from the 19th century, built on a small island surrounded by a ring moat within the Sundern nature reserve, between the districts of Arnum and Wilkenburg.
+The structure is now a ruin, with sandstone walls partly covered by vegetation and open to the sky.

 The community of curious travelers